Prison Workouts: The No Equipment Way to Transform Your Body

 Prison workouts work.
 Whether your goals are endurance, strength, or body transformation, they’ve got something for you.
 Adding more time working hard is always a good thing, and you can tailor your prison workout to your schedule and goals.

 Looking for more strength?
 More rest between sets and focusing on harder variations.
+To build muscle, you should incorporate progressive overload by gradually increasing the difficulty of your workouts.
 Trying to burn fat?
 Do more reps, go faster, and maximize the amount of time you spend breaking a sweat.

 Prisoners get into great shape during their time incarcerated.
 Some of the mass monsters have some ‘help’, but the average prisoner’s physique shows you that doing more exercise really is the most important factor, even without bars, dumbbells, or machines.